Nurceren Akgün

 Nurceren Akgün attacking Austria at the 2015 World Women's Handball Championship European qualification match.

-Nurceren Akgün (born 20 June 1992), also known as Nurceren Akgün Göktepe, is a Turkish women's handballer, who plays as pivot for Kastamonu Bld.
-GSK in the Turkish Super League9, and the Turkey national team.
+Nurceren Akgün Göktepe (20 June 1992), also known as Nurceren Akgün Göktepe, is a Turkish women's handballer, who plays as line player for Yalıkavak in the Turkish Super League9, and the Turkey national team.

 Personal life

 Nurceren Akgün was born in Antalya, Turkey on 20 June 1992.
 Following her marriage to the handball goalkeeper Coşkun Göktepe in 2017, she added "Göktepe", the surname of her spouse, to her family name.

 Club career

 Akgün Göktepe is tall at 70 kg.
 In the beginning of her career, she played in the left wing position.
 With her transfer to Yenimahalle Bld.
-SK, she started to play as a pivot.
+SK, she started to play as a line player.

 Muratpaşa Bld.
 SK

 Akgün started her handball career at her hometown club Muratpaşa Bld.
 SK, playing in the 2010–11 season.
 She experienced her team's third-place finish in the league in the 2010–11 season, champions title in the 2011–12, 2012–13 and 2013–14 seasons as well as the runner-up position in the 2014–15 season.